On-set virtual production: Technology

 Industry organizations including SMPTE, the Academy of Motion Picture Arts and Sciences, and the American Society of Cinematographers have started initiatives to support the development of OSVP.

 Examples

 Stages that use OSVP include the various StageCraft stages, Pixomondo's Toronto-based LED stage, which has a long-term lease from CBS, ZeroSpace's Volume in New York City, or Lux Machina various stages.
-In Japan, the LED wall and virtual production were used by Toei Company for its Super Sentai shows Avataro Sentai Donbrothers and Ohsama Sentai King-Ohger, with the latter also being produced in collaboration with Sony PCL Inc.
+In Japan, the LED wall and virtual production were used by Toei Company for its Super Sentai shows Avataro Sentai Donbrothers and Ohsama Sentai King-Ohger, with the latter also being produced in collaboration with Sony PCL Inc. Toronto's Dark Slope Studios is the home of Virtual Production shots for Heated Rivalry, Gen V and BET.
+Italy's Cinecittà Studios in Rome features a LED wall that is 167 feet in circumference and 26 feet tall.
+Roland Emmerich's TV series Those About to Die was shot at this location.